EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F31 - OPERA Open Radar Data software to meet agreed quality assurance standards

 "As a System Manager, I want OPERA Open Radar Data software to meet agreed quality assurance standards.
-So, I can efficiently maintain and lifecycle the E-SOH service."
+So, I can efficiently maintain and lifecycle the service."

 *Priority:*
 - primary

 *Clarifications:*
 - What is the definition of "agreed software quality assurance standards"?
-We interpret this as something the OPERA Open Radar Data project team needs to agree on.
+- We interpret this as something the OPERA Open Radar Data project team needs to agree on.

 *Acceptance criteria:*